qchenevier/MBA_memoire/doc/action_organization.md

 Today the race is on to capture value from data analytics and the Internet of Things, but there is no finish line : Digitization involves continuously experimenting and adapting [@Manyika2015].

 #### Talent acquisition vs asset acquisition

+Successful start-ups known for digital expertise and engineer-friendly cultures become magnets for the best digital talent [@Hirt2014]

 The competition to hire talent is now global, as technologies evolve faster and technology usage is exploding to increase automation.